usegalaxy-eu/pulsar-network-docs/source/benchmark.rst

 This is a framework that allows for easy benchmarking of various Galaxy job destinations.

+In the following steps, we will make use of a `docker-compose <https://docs.docker.com/compose>`_ setup.

 As a start, clone the repository to your local workstation:

     ::